hauptem/F5-Multisite-Dashboard/README.md

 - DNS resolver configured for PTR lookups (optional)
 - **Note:** This version (1.7) is **not multi-partition compatible** - all objects must be in `/Common` partition.
 Partition compatibility is planned for version 2.0.

 ### Frontend Setup
 #### Dashboard Front-End Critical Dependencies:

 All datagroups, pools and DNS resolver **must exist in LTM** and match the item names in the iRule.
-If you wish to use custom names for pools, make sure to edit the iRule references.
+If you wish to use custom names for pools, make sure to edit the relevant iRule references.

 **1. `datagroup-dashboard-clients` (Address)**
 - Used to restrict dashboard access via Client IP or Client Subnet